 Create a visual representation/artifact of your surface (outer) and deep (inner) culture.
-For example, one way of doing this, is to create a mask wherein one side represents the surface culture and the other side represents the deep culture of your personal culture.
-Find images, without words, to depict/illustrate your personal conceptualizations of your personal culture which must be physically handed in.
-Then write a 3-4 page reflection paper, using APA guidelines, to describe your progress and journey attached to your visual representation of your personal culture.
+One way of doing this, is to create a mask wherein one side represents the surface culture and the other side represents the deep culture of your personal culture.
+Find images, without words, to depict/illustrate your personal conceptualizations of your personal culture.
+Write a 3-4 page reflection paper, using APA guidelines, to describe your progress and journey attached to your visual representation of your personal culture.
 Refer to the iceberg analogy of culture, readings, online research, and other texts to help delineate cultural depiction/characterization.

-Consider these guiding questions:
+Consider these guiding questions: What did you do?
+How did you do it?
+How does the visual represent these aspects of culture?